Skip to Main Content

 Diet for Graft-Versus-Host-Disease (GVHD)

 Graft-versus-host disease (GVHD) is a condition that occurs when the patient’s cells attack donor cells after a stem cell (bone marrow) transplant.
 GVHD can affect the gastrointestinal tract (gut) and cause abdominal pain, nausea and vomiting, and diarrhea.
+Following a GVHD diet allows the gut time to heal.

-General diet tips for GVHD
+General tips for a GVHD diet

 Your medical team will give you a diet plan for your child’s specific needs.
 It is important to follow the plan, and do not add foods unless instructed.